lemoney/grease/CONTRIBUTING.md

 ## How to Contribute to GREASE
 Okay now that's out of the way, lets go over some stuff we like to see in pull requests.
-We use [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/) to keep stuff cleaned up.
-Additionally we ask you please fork the project into your own namespace to keep the GREASE namespace as clean as possible.
+We ask you please fork the project into your own namespace.
 Here is the basic workflow:
-  1. Have awesome idea (easy for you though)
+  1. Have awesome idea (easy enough for you though :) )
-  2. Fork GREASE
+  1. Fork GREASE
-  3. Start a new branch for your feature
-    * branch prefixes we use:
-      * `feature/`: for features
-      * `support/`: for general refactoring
-      * `hotfix/`: something broke and we need to fix it now
-  4. Submit your Pull Request!
+  1. Submit your Pull Request!
 Do it early and mark it `WIP` so the maintainer staff can help review it!
-  5. Tell the PR thread you are ready for review
+  1. Tell the PR thread you are ready for review
-  6. If any changes need to be made we will let you know
+  1. If any changes need to be made we will let you know
-  7. Profit!
+  1. Profit!
 You've merged into GREASE

 ## Community Guidelines
   1. Be a Decent Human